TL;DR: The Quick Read

 If you suspect your store is losing sales at the finish line, you must change your testing protocol today.
 Stop evaluating your store on a high-end laptop.
 Real customers are navigating your site on crowded trains with fluctuating cellular signals.

 Open Chrome DevTools and test your checkout interactions under severe CPU and network throttling.
 This exposes hidden rendering delays and script execution issues with brutal clarity.
+The exact checkout testing sequence, including what CLS number to target at each step and how to run the iOS Safari physical device test, is in Items 16 through 21 of the Shopify CRO checklist.
 You should record performance traces during an actual checkout interaction to catch layout shifts, long JavaScript tasks, and third-party app conflicts that only appear under hardware stress.
 Carefully inspect browser console warnings and failed network requests.

 Many complex checkout issues only surface under strict real-world device constraints.
 If your internal team lacks the forensic tools to isolate these rendering bugs, it is time to bring in specialists.
 Explore our Shopify Conversion Engineering service, and our team will eliminate the technical friction that is silently killing your sales.